Frequently Asked Questions

 Once you agree to retain us, we will enter into a written fee agreement, a written contract which clearly spells out the services we will provide and our fees for doing so.
 You will then be asked to provide us with all pertinent information and documents regarding your situation.

-In some circumstances, a written settlement demand will be made upon your employer.
+In some circumstances, a written settlement demand will be made upon your employer/potential defendant.
 We will jointly make a decision as to whether this is advisable at this point in your case.

 In discrimination matters, the next step will be to file a claim at the Massachusetts Commission Against Discrimination and/or the United States Equal Employment Opportunity Commission.
 These are the state and federal agencies that enforce anti-discrimination in employment laws.
 Proceedings at the MCAD and EEOC are similar to proceedings in court which are discussed below.
 At some point during the MCAD and/or EEOC proceedings we will decide whether to keep your case at the MCAD and/or EEOC or remove it and file a lawsuit in court.

 A lawsuit in court consists initially of filing a complaint, a legal document which spells out the facts of your case and the legal claims being made.
-A copy of the complaint will be served upon your employer who will then be required to respond.
+A copy of the complaint will be served upon the defendant(s) who will then be required to respond.

 Next will be the discovery phase of your case.
 During discovery, both you and the defendant(s) will be required to provide documents pertaining to your case, answer written questions under oath, and give deposition testimony.
-Depositions are statements you and they will have to provide under oath before a stenographer.
+In depositions, you, defendant(s) and witnesses will be required to testify oath before a stenographer.
 You will be accompanied by an attorney at your deposition to insure that your rights are protected.

 After the discovery phase of your case, the defendant(s) may attempt to have some or all of your claims dismissed.
 In the vast majority of cases we handle, these attempts fail, and your case will then proceed to trial.